 You may also have had to pay for prescription costs or private physiotherapy.
 These added costs and the increased dependency on those around you can be frustrating and leave you out of pocket, as well as your family or friends who need to take time off to support you.

-We’re available to give you free advice about your accident and claim.
-If you need help, we’re ready to give it to you – but we’ll never force you into making a claim.
+A trained legal adviser is available to give you free advice about your accident and claim.
+If you need help, they’re ready to give it to you – but they’ll never force you into making a claim.

-So, if you’re unsure whether you have a claim, what your next steps are, or how to start a case, we can help on 0800 234 6438.
+So, if you’re unsure whether you have a claim, what your next steps are, or how to start a case, a legal adviser can help for free if you call on 0800 234 6438.